scholarslab/scholarslab.github.io/collections/_posts/2008-09-09-how-to-measure-text.md

 Martin Wattenberg at IBM's Watson Research Center puts it well in his [interview with _Wired_](http://www.wired.com/science/discoveries/magazine/16-07/pb_visualizing) when he describes language's ability to compress information:

-<blockquote>Language is one of the best data-compression mechanisms we have.
+> Language is one of the best data-compression mechanisms we have.
 The information contained in literature or email, encodes our identity as human beings.
 The entire literary canon may be smaller than what comes out of particle accelerators or models of the human brain, but the meaning coded into words can't be measured in bytes.
 It's deeply compressed.
-Twelve words from Voltaire can hold a lifetime of experience.</blockquote>
+Twelve words from Voltaire can hold a lifetime of experience.

 What happens if we take this understanding of language seriously?
 How would it change the way we deal with textual data?